 This tutorial assumes that you’re already somewhat familiar with TD Workflows.
-If not, review the onboarding tutorial first.
+If not, review the Workflows Introductory tutorial.

 For this tutorial, you will need:

 If you have not already done so, create a git repository on GitHub with your workflow project.
 For more information on how to use Git and GitHub, see the GitHub Bootcamp.